 Louisiana State University Libraries and The Publications Division of the American Chemical Society (ACS) have entered into a transformative open access agreement.
-The one-year agreement with ACS will provide financial support for up to 28 LSU-affiliated corresponding authors who publish articles under an open access license in any of ACS’s journals.
+The agreement with ACS will provide for up to 35 LSU-affiliated corresponding authors who publish articles under an open access license in any of ACS’s journals with no charge to the authors.
 The agreement also provides LSU affiliates access to read ACS journals.

 Membership provides a 15% discount on open access article processing charges (APC) for Springer fully open access journals only, and does not apply to any Nature Research, Palgrave, or Springer Nature hybrid open access (Open Choice) journals.